wazuh/wazuh-documentation/source/installation-guide/index.rst

 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.

 ==============================================================    =============
-Wazuh server                                                      Description
+Wazuh server cluster                                              Description
 ==============================================================    =============
-**Single-node cluster**                                           This installation is performed on one host.
-This method is easy to maintain, requires few resources, and does not require a network load balancer.
+**Single-node**                                                   This installation is performed on one host; it is easy to maintain, requires few resources, and does not demand a network load balancer.

-**Multi-node cluster**                                            This process involves installing several Wazuh servers on different nodes that communicate among them.
+**Multi-node**                                                    This process involves installing several Wazuh servers on different nodes that communicate among them.
 This kind of installation provides high availability and requires a network load balancer.
 ==============================================================    =============

 ==============================================================    =============
-Wazuh indexer                                                     Description
+Wazuh indexer cluster                                             Description
 ==============================================================    =============
-**Single-node cluster**                                           The Wazuh indexer cluster is installed on one host with the single-node installation method.
+**Single-node**                                                   The Wazuh indexer cluster is installed on one host with the single-node installation method.
 This approach requires few resources, does not demand a network load balancer, and is easier to maintain.

-**Multi-node cluster**                                            With this installation method, several Wazuh indexers are installers on different nodes that communicate among them.
+**Multi-node**                                                    With this installation method, several Wazuh indexers are installers on different nodes that communicate among them.
 A multi-node cluster provides high availability, scalability, and load balancing for data indexing and searching.
 ==============================================================    =============

 The Wazuh dashboard is not installed in a cluster mode because this component doesn't require to be escalated.
 The diagram below represents a Wazuh deployment architecture.
 It shows the solution components and how the Wazuh server and the Wazuh indexer can be configured as a cluster, providing load balancing and high availability.